bns19/disease_finder/README.md

 8. Start the application by pressing right mousebutton on the ```Application.java``` file and selecting ```Run 'application'```.
 9. Open a browser and type: http://localhost:8086

-You have now successfully started the application. the next paragraph describes some possible options.
+You have now successfully started the application.